awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/dynamodb/README.md

-# TypeScript environment for Amazon DynamoDB examples
+# TypeScript environment for AWS DynamoDB examples
-This is a workspace where you can find working AWS SDK for JavaScript version 3 (v3) Amazon DynamoDB examples.
+This is a workspace where you can find working AWS SDK for JavaScript version 3 (v3) AWS DynamoDB examples.

 The [preview version of the AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3) is available.

 Once it's released, see the [AWS documentation for these examples](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/dynamodb-examples.html) for the topic containing these examples.

-Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
+AWS DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
 It's a fully managed, multiregion, multimaster, durable database with built-in security, backup and restore, and in-memory caching for internet-scale applications.

 **NOTE:** The AWS SDK for JavaScript v3 is written in TypeScript so, for consistency, these examples are also in TypeScript.
 TypeScript extends of JavaScript so these examples can also be run as JavaScript.
 For more information, see [TypeScript homepage](https://www.typescriptlang.org/).